 - Place brie in center of a glass baking dish.
 Arrange slices of brie around cheese and top figs with maple syrup.

-- Leftovers: the dish can be kept in the refrigerator for up to two days, but I don’t suggest keeping it longer because after the cheese is heated and then cooled it becomes very hard.
-Leftover toasted bread will stale quickly, so retoast bread if you reheat the dish again.
+Leftovers and Storage: Store in an airtight container for up to four days in the refrigerator.
+I don’t suggest keeping it longer because after the cheese is heated and then cooled it becomes very hard.
+Leftover toasted bread will stale quickly, so re-toast bread if you reheat the dish again.